jonasjberg/autonameow/notes/ideas.md

 A lot of "raw" data could probably be converted with varying results and conversion losses.
-For instance, `filesystem.contents.mime_type` could be "coerced" or converted to some format appropriate for populating the template field `{title}`.
+For instance, `filesystem.mime_type` could be "coerced" or converted to some format appropriate for populating the template field `{title}`.

 ```